aayush4515/mobile-app-dev-course/README.md

 - Project 3: Skeleton Project <br />
 An app created to get familiar with creating .NET MAUI project on Visual Studio, and running the Android simulator.

+- Project 4: Currency Converter <br />
+An app created to convert one currency from another.
+Uses basic XAML and C# implementation for learning.

 (More projects will be added as the course progresses.)

 ---